Rams shift focus to contracts for Aaron Donald, others

 Aaron Donald, the game's best interior pass-rusher, is dissatisfied with what he will earn over these next two years and is seemingly striving to be paid among the game's best defensive players.
 But there's also primary cornerback Trumaine Johnson, who was slapped with the franchise tag again and can't sign an extension after July 15.
 And inside linebacker Alec Ogletree, a free agent at season's end whom the Rams badly want to extend.
 And, perhaps, Lamarcus Joyner, a slot cornerback and free safety who is under contract for one more year and is very much a part of the Rams' long-term plans.

-Donald didn't attend the three weeks that included organized team activities, but did rejoin the team for this week's mandatory minicamp and spent the two days conditioning on his own.
+Donald didn't attend the three weeks that included organized team activities but did rejoin the team for this week's mandatory minicamp and spent the two days conditioning on his own.
 Rams general manager Les Snead said on May 22 that he was "very hopeful that this thing will get done" with Donald.
 But he stated Thursday that there is "nothing new" with those discussions.

 "Aaron Donald is a priority for us," Snead said.
 "That's about all I can say."

 Donald was not made available to speak with the media upon returning, but coaches and front-office executives have offered effusive praise in recent days.
 New defensive coordinator Wade Phillips, never one to hyperbolize, called him "an elite player" with "a great attitude" after practice on Wednesday and said, "I can't say enough good things about him."
-While addressing hundreds of fans during the Rams All-Access event at Los Angeles Memorial Coliseum on Thursday afternoon, COO Kevin Demoff called Donald "the epitome of what you want your players to be."
+While addressing hundreds of fans during the Rams All-Access event at Los Angeles Memorial Coliseum on Thursday afternoon, COO Kevin Demoff called Donald "the epitome of what you want your players to be.

 "He couldn't be a better person, human being, leader," Demoff said. "...
 There's a lot of time to get this done, but there's an urgency on our part because you want to reward players like Aaron."

 Demoff was referring to the fact that Donald has two years remaining on his contract, which makes something like this tricky.
-Without an extension, Donald would cost just over $10 million towards the cap over these next two seasons.
+Without an extension, Donald would cost just over $10 million toward the cap over these next two seasons.
 Replacing that with a contract that would rank among the highest for defensive players would significantly increase that figure.
 It's why J.J.
 Watt is the only one among the five highest-paid defensive players to sign his deal two years before free agency -- and his six-year, $100 million contract wasn't agreed to until early September.

 The game's highest-paid defensive player is Denver outside linebacker Von Miller, who signed a six-year, $114.5 million contract with $70 million guaranteed last July.
-After Miller are a couple of defensive tackles: Ndamukong Suh of the Dolphins (six years, $114.375 million with nearly $60 million guaranteed) and Fletcher Cox of the Eagles (six-year, $102.6 million contract with nearly $63.3 million guaranteed).
+After Miller are a couple of defensive tackles: Ndamukong Suh of the Dolphins (six years, $114.375 million with nearly $60 million guaranteed) and Fletcher Cox of the Eagles (six years, $102.6 million with nearly $63.3 million guaranteed).
 Fifth on the list is Watt, whose deal was completed in 2014 and is probably no longer an accurate comparison.

 "Aaron deserves to be paid among the elite players in our game," Demoff told fans at the All-Access event.
 "That's never been a sticking point for anybody in our organization."